 Most recently, RSE has built a portfolio of dynamic restaurant brands, partnering with David Chang's Momofuku, Christina Tosi’s Milk Bar, Nicholas Stone’s Bluestone Lane, and Michael Lastoria's &pizza, named one of Fast Company's Most Innovative Companies of 2018.
 Higgins also led RSE’s foray into cybersecurity with the acquisition of SkOUT, a leading cyber company for small and midsized businesses.

-Higgins has supported many socially driven organizations, working most closely with Autism Speaks and the Ross Initiative in Sports for Equality (RISE) as a founding board member.
+Higgins has supported many socially driven organizations, working most closely with Autism Speaks as a board member.
 He also serves on the boards of Momofuku, Milk Bar, VaynerMedia, Bluestone Lane, RESY and &pizza and has been named a top 40 executive in New York and one of the most outstanding executives in sports.

 Follow Higgins on Twitter and Instagram at @MHiggins.